wing5wong/artisan-whs-static/source/_courses/SCI0.md

 **Content:**

-A practical based course that builds on and complements the concepts and skill learned in Year 9 Science via these themes:
+A practical based course that builds on and complements the concepts and skill learned in Year 9 Science via these themes: Chemical reactions - acids + bases - Space Survival - Electricity + magnetism - Sport + Medicine - Food + digestion - Plate tectonics - Astronomy.
-- Chemistry in Action
-- Electricity
-- Plants
-- Forces
-- Animals
-- Earth Science